Case Studies, also referred to as Case Reports, present analysis on individual or small group cases.

 If we do not have access to the journal or periodical you need, it may be possible for us to obtain articles through interlibrary loan.

-Note: If you are off-campus, you may be prompted to log in to your Blackboard account before accessing our resources.
+Note: If you are off-campus, you may be prompted to input your HPU credentials same as your MyHPU account before accessing our resources.

 You have the option to search or browse for specific periodical publications.
 It is recommend to use the search function when you have the title of the specific publication you are inquiring about.